Acanthurus maculiceps

-Acanthurus maculiceps, the white-freckled surgeonfish, yellow-freckled surgeonfish, pale-lined surgeonfish,spotted-faced surgeonfish or earbar surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
+Acanthurus maculiceps, the white-freckled surgeonfish, yellow-freckled surgeonfish, pale-lined surgeonfish, spotted-faced surgeonfish or earbar surgeonfish, is a species of marine ray-finned fish in the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
 This species is found in the Indo-West Pacific region.

 Taxonomy

-Acanthurus maculiceps was first formally described in 1923 by the German zoologist Ernst Ahl with its type locality given as Talasea on New Britain in Papua New Guinea.
-The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.
+Acanthurus maculiceps was first formally described in 1923 by the German zoologist Ernst Ahl with its type locality given as Talasea, a village on the Island of New Britain, Papua New Guinea.
+The genus Acanthurus is one of two genera in the tribe Acanthurini, which is one of three tribes in the subfamily Acanthurinae, which in turn is one of two subfamilies in the family Acanthuridae.

 Etymology

-Acanthurus maculiceps has the specific name maculiceps, this combines the Latin words maculatus, meaning "spotted", and ceps, meaning "head", this refers to the large number of white spots on the head of this fish.
+The specific name maculiceps combines the Latin words maculatus (meaning "spotted") and ceps (meaning "head"), and refers to the large number of pale spots on the head of this fish.